sylv1nv/StatsBot/README.md

 - Plotting Server Member Growth
 - Plotting Server Message Activity

-The bot is host online, you can add it to your server with this [link](https://discordapp.com/api/oauth2/authorize?client_id=690247118572486666&permissions=904384&scope=bot)

 If you want to contribute, you can make a commit, and join the discord server [here](https://discord.gg/xsAwY3g)